 Deer, elk and mountain goats are very common on the roads between Vancouver and Banff, and these are the most likely victims of road accidents between animals and vehicles.
 Moose are also present but less commonly seen.
 We’ve seen moose grazing at the side of the road and swimming in road-side lakes – they’re very exciting to see!

-Once you get to Banff, you are very likely to see elk strolling through the streets of Banff and Jasper.
+Once you reach Banff on your road trip from Vancouver to Banff, you are very likely to see elk strolling through the streets of Banff and Jasper.
 Don’t miss the video below!

 Time Zones to Expect on a Vancouver to Banff Drive